Alex Call Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.84 team ERA ranks 26th across all MLB pitching staffs.
+- The Reds have the 26th-ranked team ERA across all MLB pitching staffs (4.86).

-- Reds pitchers combine to allow 156 total home runs at a clip of 1.4 per game (fourth-most in baseball).
+- Reds pitchers combine to allow 156 total home runs at a rate of 1.4 per game (fourth-most in the league).

+- Richardson will make his first start of the season for the Reds.

 © 2023 Data Skrive.
 All rights reserved.